 - Old Fashioned Sauerkraut: This is my method of making it, using some old-fashioned Russian techniques that free you up from any pounding (a common method to help jumpstart the process).
 It’s salty, sour and lovely.
 According to the author of Wild Fermentation (an excellent resource for naturally fermented foods), you can experiment with the salt levels if the full amount is too salty for your taste.
 There is some room for experimentation in the salt levels, as you will see in the following recipes.
-For example, this recipe uses even more salt than my version, and the ones below sometimes use less.
-Personal preference and method dictate the amount.

 - This is a great example of a traditional sauerkraut recipe.
 It includes caraway, which is one of my favorite, classic additions.

 - This sauerkraut recipe uses not only caraway but shredded apples as well.
 Apples are a surprisingly delightful addition to sauerkraut.

 - Another fun and easy variation is including carrots, as you will see in this recipe from Simple Foody.

 - My friend, Wardee also uses a method without any pounding in her Pound-free Sauerkraut Recipe.

 - Jenny from Nourished Kitchen uses red cabbage and jalapeno peppers for a beautiful and spicy variation of sauerkraut.

 - For a Korean version of sauerkraut try, kimchee!
 A good example of kimchee using whey as an inoculant to start the fermentation process is this one.